CodeCloudMe/mesh/README.md

 	mesh bootstrap web+node+chrome+firefox

 The bootstrap script will produce some boilerplate code.
-Here's what it consists of:

-- `project/path/`
-	- `makefile` - makes each app - just call `make node`, `make iphone`, etc.
-	- `package.json` - Info about your project
-	- `src/` - boilerplate code is dumped here
-		- `common/`
-			- `your common JS files here` - stuff that gets used in all platforms
-		- `node/`
-			- `index.js` - entry point
-			- `mesh.json` - tells mesh how to merge this platform
-		- `web/`
-		- `firefox/`
-		- `safari/`

 After you're done initializing your project, you can go ahead and make it:

 ```
 	mesh make [platform]
 ```

 ## Meshing Libraries Together